2. SpaceStudio User Guide#

 2.1.3.3.
 Hierarchical components#

-A hierchical component is a component that contains sub-components.
+A hierarchical component is a component that contains sub-components.
 They show a

 icon when hovering over them.
 An example of both a collapsed and expanded hierarchical component is shown below.